What is Urticaria?

 Treatment of Urticaria or Hives

 Removing yourself from the allergen is the best bet if your urticaria is allergy based.
+This can range from staying away from food or medication that you notice causes the reaction, or by avoiding exposure to dust, pollen, insect bites, latex, and poison ivy, among others.
 Washing the affected area with water to flush away the allergen is also a good idea.
 Anti-histamines can be used to lessen the symptoms.
 In a particularly severe reaction adrenaline (epinephrine) is administered.